-Specialist Provider means a Physician or Medical Practitioner who is not a Primary Care Provider who provides Covered Services for a specific disease or part of the body.
-Examples include but are not limited oncologists who care for patients with cancer; cardiologists who care for patients with heart conditions; orthopedists who care for patients with certain bone, joint, or muscle conditions; and psychiatrists who care for Members with behavioral disorders or mental illness/disorders.
+Specialist Provider is a Physician or Medical Practitioner who focuses on a specific area of medicine or group of patients to diagnose, manage, prevent or treat certain types of symptoms and conditions.
 Specialists who are Hospital Based Providers may charge a Facility Fee in addition to any charges for Covered Services.
-Facility Fees, as well as professional fees, are payable by you and will be applied to your Deductible.
+Facility Fees, as well as professional fees, are payable by you and subject to applicable Cost Sharing per your benefits.

-Spouse means your lawful wife or husband or state registered domestic partner as required by Washington law.
+Spouse means the person to whom you are lawfully married or state registered domestic partner as required by Washington law.